 I begged my swap-mates for their secrets.
 And they gave it to me cheerfully, though it wasn't what I wanted to hear.
 As it turned out, for quite a few of them, their secret was a cord.
 Or piece of thin yarn, or 6-strand embroidery floss, in a color that matched the thread.
 What they were doing was - at the point where the card was fully sandwiched and ready for an edge finish - butting that cord next to (not on top of) the edge, and going around once with a long zig-zag, swooping over the cord on the right swing, and going into the quilt on the left swing, all the way around.

-I wasn't happy.
-It sounded impossible.
+It struck me as impossible.
 And what about the corners?

 But when I tried it, it turned out to be much easier than it sounds!
+The trick is to do the first round in a very long zig-zag, so the thread doesn't cover the cord yet.
 Use an open-toed applique foot; sew slowly and carefully.
 At the corner, make sure your machine takes a stitch to the far right, then zigs in again as you turn the corner.

-Once it's loosely zig-zagged on - meaning you can still see the cord and the edge of the quilt very clearly - THEN you go around, once, maybe twice more, with a much tighter, wider zig-zag satin stitch, almost completely covering the cord.
+Once it's loosely zig-zagged on - meaning you can still see the cord and the edge of the quilt very clearly - THEN you tighten up the zig zag, make it a bit wider, and go around, once, maybe twice more this time completely covering the cord.
 (Crucial tip: Choose cord that's the same color as the thread, so if anything is showing through no one can tell.
 A marking pen in a matching color can also help with touch-ups.)